WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Sample Usecases and queries

-This repository is oragnized into multiple files that you can paste directly into the section of the interactive editor on **[Webex Developer Portal - Search Tasks](https://developer.webex-cx.com/documentation/search/search-tasks)**
+This repository is organized into multiple files that you can paste directly into the section of the interactive editor on **[Webex Developer Portal - Search Tasks](https://developer.webex-cx.com/documentation/search/search-tasks)**

 | #   | File Name                                                                                                                                                                                        | Comments                                                                                                                                                                 | Query Type              |
 | --- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------- |